List of Transformers film series cast and characters: Cade Yeager

-Cade returns in Transformers: The Last Knight, where Edmund revealed that Cade is "The Last Knight" when the Talisman chooses him.
+Cade returns in Transformers: The Last Knight, where Edmund revealed that Cade is "the last Knight" when the Talisman chooses him.

-Lucas Flannery

-Lucas Flannery (portrayed by T.J.
-Miller) is Cade's best friend employee and a mechanic.
-He tried to escape with Cade, Tessa, and Optimus, but is killed by Lockdown's grenade and turned into stone.

-Izabella

-Izabella (portrayed by Isabela Moner) is a street-smart tomboy who grew up an orphan after she survived the battle of Chicago and becomes friends with Sqweeks and Canopy.
-Izabella became Cade's adoptive daughter and lived with him in the scrapyard.

 Viviane Wembly

 Viviane Wembly (portrayed by Laura Haddock as an adult, Minti Gorne as a young girl) is a professor of English literature at the University of Oxford and the last descendant of Merlin.
 She is kidnapped by Hot Rod until she meets Sir Edmund, Cade, Bee, and Cogman.
 She learns that her father had first met Hot Rod with a book of Merlin and the Staff.
 She is the one who claims the Staff of Merlin, and saves Earth and Cybertron from colliding with each other.

-Jimmy

-Jimmy (portrayed by Jerrod Carmichael) is one of Cade's friends and his employee in The Last Knight.
-He is hired by a wanted ad by Cade and hides with him and the Autobots in a scrapyard to avoid the TRF.
-When TRF drones sent by Santos chase him, Cade, and Izzy, he comments that those machines were meant to hunt down terrorists instead of "tax paying Americans".
-He is shot by one of them as a distraction so Cade can destroy it, but survives from a bean bag stuffed under his shirt.
+Izabella Yeager

+Izabella Yeager (portrayed by Isabela Moner) is a street-smart tomboy who grew up an orphan after she survived the battle of Chicago and becomes friends with Sqweeks and Canopy.
+Her parents were killed by an unnamed Decepticon when their building was shot in the events of Transformers: Dark of the Moon.
+After the death of Canopy, Izabella became Cade's adoptive daughter and lived with him in the scrapyard.